blnknlights/blnknlights.github.io/htb/machines/inject/inject.md

 Frank does not have the user flag, but we can drop a pubkey in `authorized_keys` and get a better shell for more enumeration

 Once we ssh to phil's shell, we can see that /bin/bash is already suid.
 Left by another HTB user.
-We're here to learn so, I'm using the suid shell to login as root, and remove the suid from /bin/bas I'm using the suid shell to login as root, and remove the suid from /bin/bash.
+We're here to learn so, I'm using the suid shell to login as root, and remove the suid from /bin/bash.
 Finally I log out and back in with the proper shell.
 ```bash
 bash-5.0# /bin/bash -p